 Under his leadership, the Houston Athletics Communications office received the 2012 and 2015 Football Writers Association of America Super 11 awards, presented annually to the nation's top media relations operations.
 Houston's 2014 BBVA Compass Bowl media guide was named the Best Postseason Guide in the nation by CoSIDA.
+In addition, @UHCougarFB was ranked the No. 2 college football twitter account in 2015 by Sports Illustrated.

 He assisted in the Heisman Trophy campaign for 2008 recipient Sam Bradford and worked closely with seven other national award finalists.